P-p-H-d/mlib/README.md

 * `INIT_MOVE(objd, objc)`: Initialize `objd` to the same state than `objc` by stealing as many resources as possible from `objc`, and then clear `objc` (constructor of `objd` + destructor of `objc`).
 It is semantically equivalent to calling `INIT_SET(objd,objc)` then `CLEAR(objc)` but is usually way faster.
 Contrary to the C++ choice of using "conservative move" semantic (you still need to call the destructor of a moved object in C++) M\*LIB implements a "destructive move" semantic (this enables better optimization).
 By default, all objects are assumed to be **trivially movable** (i.e. using memcpy to move an object is safe).
 Most C objects (even complex structure) are trivially movable and it is a very nice property to have (enabling better optimization).
 A notable exception are intrusive objects.
 If an object is not trivially movable, it shall provide an `INIT_MOVE` method or disable the `INIT_MOVE` method entirely

 > [!NOTE]
-> Some containers may assume that the objects are trivially movable).
+> Some containers may assume that the objects are always trivially movable.
 > An `INIT_MOVE` operator shall not fail (and therefore no exception can be thrown).
 > Moved objects shall use the same memory allocator.